|My Favourite Planet > English > People > |

 No mention of the Thebais has been found among the surviving fragments of Callinus' works.
 Although Peter Levi also translated the name as Kallinos, he pointed out in his notes, that "this casual reference is not among his surviving work" (Pausanias, Guide to Greece 1: Central Greece, page 327, note 49.
 Penguin Classics, 1979).

-This error was pointed out by the Classic professor John Adams Scott as early as 1921, but few seem to have noticed.
+This error was pointed out by the classics professor John Adams Scott as early as 1921, but few seem to have noticed.

 "Not a single manuscript has the word Callinus in this place, but all have Calaenus, so that Callinus is simply an emendation.
 The word Callinus is a pure conjecture."

-Scott makes the same argument in: John A. Scott, Homer as the Poet of the Thebais, Classical Philology, Vol. 16, No. 1 (January 1921), pages 20-26.
+Scott made the same argument in: John A. Scott, Homer as the Poet of the Thebais, Classical Philology, Vol. 16, No. 1 (January 1921), pages 20-26.
 University of Chicago Press.
 At Jstor.

 The subject of the Thebais was the war for the kingship of Thebes between the brothers Eteocles and Polyneikes (Polynices), sons of Oedipus, in which Polyneikes was supported by King Adrastos of Argos.
 The content of the poem is known only from a handful of fragments, short quotes and mentions in the works of later writers, none of which are very enlightening.
 One fragment mentions Homer as the author: